-- (6) A permission may specify conditions with which the holder of the permission must comply. - (7) The responsible Minister or an authorised person may revoke a permission if the holder of the permission fails to comply with a condition imposed under subregulation (6). - (8) Application may be made to the Administrative Appeals Tribunal for review of a decision of the responsible Minister or an authorised person: - (a) refusing to give a permission; or - (b) giving a permission subject to conditions; or - (c) revoking a permission. - (9) The responsible Minister may certify in writing that in his or her opinion it is in the public interest that a decision to give or refuse to give a permission should be made solely by the responsible Minister and should not be reviewable by the Administrative Appeals Tribunal. - (10) The responsible Minister must give a copy of a certificate under subregulation (9) to the person who sought the permission. - (11) A certificate must include a statement of the grounds on which the certificate is issued. - (12) While a certificate is in force in relation to a permission or a refusal of a permission, subregulation (8) does not apply to the permission or refusal. - (13) The responsible Minister must cause a copy of a certificate to be laid before each House of the Parliament within 15 sitting days of that House after the day on which the certificate is issued. - (14) If the responsible Minister or an authorised person: - (a) refuses to give a permission to a person; or - (b) gives a permission to a person subject to conditions; or - (c) revokes a permission given to a person; - he or she must inform the person of the decision by written notice within 30 days after making the decision. - (15) Unless the responsible Minister has given a certificate under subregulation (9), a notice under subregulation (14) must include: - (a) a statement to the effect that application may be made to the Tribunal under the Administrative Appeals Tribunal Act 1975 for review of the decision to which the notice relates; and - (b) unless subsection 28(4) of that Act applies-a statement to the effect that a person who is entitled to apply to the Tribunal for review of the decision may, under section 28 of that Act, request a statement that includes the reasons for the decision. - (16) A contravention of subregulation (15) in relation to a decision does not affect the validity of the decision.
+- (6) A permission may specify conditions with which the holder of the permission must comply. - (7) The responsible Minister or an authorised person may revoke a permission if the holder of the permission fails to comply with a condition imposed under subregulation (6). - (8) Application may be made to the Administrative Review Tribunal for review of a decision of the responsible Minister or an authorised person: - (a) refusing to give a permission; or - (b) giving a permission subject to conditions; or - (c) revoking a permission. - (9) The responsible Minister may certify in writing that in his or her opinion it is in the public interest that a decision to give or refuse to give a permission should be made solely by the responsible Minister and should not be reviewable by the Administrative Review Tribunal. - (10) The responsible Minister must give a copy of a certificate under subregulation (9) to the person who sought the permission. - (11) A certificate must include a statement of the grounds on which the certificate is issued. - (12) While a certificate is in force in relation to a permission or a refusal of a permission, subregulation (8) does not apply to the permission or refusal. - (13) The responsible Minister must cause a copy of a certificate to be laid before each House of the Parliament within 15 sitting days of that House after the day on which the certificate is issued. - (14) If the responsible Minister or an authorised person: - (a) refuses to give a permission to a person; or - (b) gives a permission to a person subject to conditions; or - (c) revokes a permission given to a person;

+he or she must inform the person of the decision by written notice within 30 days after making the decision.

+- (15) Unless the responsible Minister has given a certificate under subregulation (9), a notice under subregulation (14) must include: - (a) a statement to the effect that application may be made to the Tribunal under the Administrative Review Tribunal Act 2024 for review of the decision to which the notice relates; and - (b) unless subsection 269(7) of that Act applies-a statement to the effect that a person whose interests are affected by a reviewable decision may, under section 268 of that Act, request a statement of reasons for the decision. - (16) A contravention of subregulation (15) in relation to a decision does not affect the validity of the decision.